-Everyone is entitled to these assessments, irrespective of how much money or capital they have.
+Everyone is entitled to a care needs assessment, irrespective of how much money or capital they have.

 Limits and assets

-Your client will be liable to pay all of their care costs if their savings and assets is over the upper threshold.
-The local authority will usually pay for your client’s costs if their capital and income are less than the lower threshold.
+Your client will be liable to pay all of their care costs if their savings and assets are over the savings threshold for local authority funding.
+If your client’s income and savings are above this limit it’s still worth contacting the local authority.
 These are the thresholds for the tax year 2019-20:

-If your client’s income is less than the lower threshold, their local authority will meet the full costs of care, but they'll be expected to contribute from any income they receive.
-Income contributions shouldn’t take your client's income below the weekly Personal Expenses Allowance (PEA).
+If your client’s income and savings are below the savings threshold, they may be eligible for funding but the local authority may still expect them to contribute from any income they receive.
+Income contributions shouldn’t take your client's income below the weekly Personal Expenses Allowance (PEA), in Wales this is called the ‘Minimum Income amount’.
 This is for personal expenditure on items such as toiletries and haircuts.
 The weekly PEA for 2019/20 is between £24.90 and £29.50 (depending on which part of the UK you live in).

 What assets are excluded?In the financial assessment, the following assets aren't included:

-- The home will be ignored if there is a spouse/partner still living in the property or a relative who is disabled or over 60.
-It will also be ignored if your client is responsible for a child aged below 16 living in the property.
+- The home will be ignored if there is a spouse/partner still living in the property or a close relative who is disabled or over 60.
+It will also be ignored if your client is legally liable to support a child aged below 16 living in the property.

 - Investment bonds.
 These products are usually ignored in any assessment.

-- Winter Fuel Payment, Disability Living Allowance and the mobility component and mobility supplement of any Personal Independence Payment.
+- Winter Fuel Payment, Disability Living Allowance and the Personal Independence Payment mobility components.

-These are the main assets that are excluded.
+These are some of the assets that are excluded.
 Some assets are partially disregarded in calculating how care should be funded.
-A list of what’s included in any financial assessment can be found in this View - Age UK Factsheet.
+A list of what’s included in any financial assessment can be found in this PDF file: Age UK Factsheet PDF size: 852KB

 Your client may be entitled to free home adaptations and equipment, provided they cost less than £1,000 each.